-Struggling with recurring UTIs?
+Struggling with recurrent UTIs?
 You're not alone.
-UTIs are the second most common infection in the United States.
-Half of all women get UTIs, and thirty to forty percent of women who have experienced a UTI will have to deal with oneagain in a few months.
+UTIs are the second-most common infection in the United States.
+Half of all women get UTIs, and 30-40% of women who've experienced a UTI will face one again in a few months.

 "I suffered from CHRONIC UTIs and have had some pretty serious repercussions from taking mass amounts of antibiotics.
 I have not had a UTI since I started taking uqora.
 I drink it after things that are my triggers (sex in particular) and it stops it in it’s tracks!"

 The best UTI prevention helps control the growth and production of bacteria within the urinary tract.
 The prevention methods that help flush out bacteria with good hydration work well.
 A treatment plan that breaks down the biofilm bacteria use to protect themselves can have long-lasting results in preventing a UTI.

 Here are some simple steps you can take to reduce your risk for chronic UTIs:

 When UTIs keep coming back, doctors will often prescribe "prophylactic antibiotics," or a constant, low dose intended to prevent new infections.
 But that can just lead to bigger problems.
 Each course of antibiotics puts you at higher risk for developing an antibiotic-resistant infection, which means future treatments may not be effective.

 In a recent study, Urinary Tract Infections: Epidemiology, Mechanisms of Infection and Treatment Options, the authors concluded: “Moreover, high rates of recurrent UTIs suggest that antibiotics are not an effective therapy for all UTIs."